wblabio/wgact/src/readme.txt

 == Changelog ==

+= 1.10.4 =

+* New: Added filter for Google cross domain filter setting
+* Tweak: Added more safeguards in case WC processes a product ID which is not a product
+* Fix: Product data output on some pages triggered a critical error

 = 1.10.3 =

 * Tweak: Switch to use different hook on product pages to output main product data